Weave Code

 symfony/emoji

-Symfony Emoji component gives PHP access to Unicode CLDR emoji characters and sequences, with helpers to work with modern emoji data.
-Includes an optional script to compress bundled data when zlib is enabled.
+Symfony Emoji component: access Unicode CLDR emoji characters and sequences in PHP.
+Includes a helper to compress bundled emoji data when zlib is enabled.
+Documentation and contributions are managed through the main Symfony repository.

 View on GitHub